 We will use the topic of publishing in Japan.
 This is quite a broad topic:

-You can search "japanese publishers" in the search box below and then apply the "Peer-Reviewed," and "Journal Article" filters:
+You can search "japanese publishers" in the search box below and then apply the "Peer reviewed articles," and "Academic Journals" filters:

 Why are there two non-peer reviewed articles in the search results, even though I filtered by "peer review?"